Fundamental limits of low-rank matrix estimation: the non-symmetric case

 \section{Introduction}

 Estimating a low-rank matrix from a noisy observation is a fundamental problem in statistical inference with applications in machine learning, signal processing or information theory.
-It encompass numerous classical statistical problems from PCA, sparse PCA to high-dimensional Gaussian mixture clustering (see \cite{lesieur2016uv}).
+It encompass numerous classical statistical problems from PCA, sparse PCA to high-dimensional Gaussian mixture clustering.
 Consider a signal matrix $\bbf{U} \bbf{V}^{\intercal}$ where $\bbf{U}$ and $\bbf{V}$ are two $n \times k$ and $m \times k$ independent matrices.
-We will be interested in the low-rank, high-dimensional setting, i.e.\ $k$ will remain fixed as $n,m \to \infty$ and $m/n \to \alpha>1$.
+We will be interested in the low-rank, high-dimensional setting, i.e.\ $k$ will remain fixed as $n,m \to \infty$ and $m/n \to \alpha>0$.
 Given a noisy observation $\bbf{Y}$ of the matrix $\bbf{U} \bbf{V}^{\intercal}$ we would like to reconstruct the signal.
 We consider here additive white Gaussian noise $\bbf{Z}$ (where $Z_{i,j} \iid \mathcal{N}(0,1)$):

 where $\lambda$ captures the strength of the signal.
-Thanks to the universality property first introduced in \cite{DBLP:conf/allerton/LesieurKZ15} and proved in \cite{krzakala2016mutual}, our results with additive Gaussian noise have direct implications for a wide range of channels.
-In this paper, we aim at computing the best achievable performance (in term of mean square error) for the estimation of the low-rank signal.
-We prove limiting expressions for the mutual information $I((\bbf{U},\bbf{V});\bbf{Y})$ and the minimum mean square error (MMSE), as conjectured in \cite{DBLP:conf/allerton/LesieurKZ15}.
+This model is often called ``spiked'' Wishart model (or spiked covariance model) and was introduced in statistics by Johnstone~\cite{johnstone2001distribution}.
+In this paper, we aim at computing the best achievable performance (in term of mean squared error) for the estimation of the low-rank signal.
+We prove limiting expressions for the mutual information $I((\bbf{U},\bbf{V});\bbf{Y})$ and the minimum mean squared error (MMSE), as conjectured in~\cite{DBLP:conf/allerton/LesieurKZ15}.
 This allows us to compute the information-theoretic threshold for this estimation problem.
 More precisely, we derive a critical value $\lambda_c$ such that when $\lambda < \lambda_c$ no algorithm can retrieve the signal better than a ``random guess'' whereas for $\lambda > \lambda_c$ the signal can be estimated more accurately.
-As mentioned above, high-dimensional Gaussian mixture clustering can be seen as a particular instance of the matrix factorization problem~\eqref{eq:problem} (see \cite{lesieur2016uv,banks2016information}).
-The present work justify therefore the non-rigorous derivation of the information-theoretic threshold for Gaussian mixture clustering from \cite{lesieur2016uv}. \\
+As mentioned above, high-dimensional Gaussian mixture clustering can be seen as a particular instance of the matrix factorization problem~\eqref{eq:problem} (see~\cite{lesieur2016uv,banks2016information}).
+The present work justify therefore the non-rigorous derivation of the information-theoretic threshold for Gaussian mixture clustering from~\cite{lesieur2016uv}. \\